What is female genital cosmetic surgery?

 - Aesthetic reasons — to reduce dissatisfaction associated with actual or perceived abnormality of genital anatomy

-- Functional reasons — to reduce pain/interference with sexual intercourse, discomfort when exercising or wearing tight clothing, chronic infections associated with personal hygiene.
-Note that certain functional reasons may also be medically indicated.
+- Functional reasons — to reduce pain or interference with sexual intercourse, discomfort when exercising or wearing tight clothing or chronic infections associated with personal hygiene; note that certain functional reasons may also be medically indicated.

-Until quality peer-reviewed evidence of efficacy and risk profiles are available, numerous professional bodies including the Royal Australian and New Zealand College of Obstetricians and Gynaecologists have advised against non-medically indicated female genital cosmetic surgery to avoid unnecessary harm, including laser vaginal rejuvenation, revirgination and G-spot amplification.
+Until quality peer-reviewed evidence of efficacy and risk profiles are available, numerous professional bodies including the Royal Australian and New Zealand College of Obstetricians and Gynaecologists have advised against non-medically indicated female genital cosmetic surgery, including Laser Vaginal Rejuvenation®, hymenoplasty, and G-spot amplification, to avoid unnecessary harm.
 In particular, they recommend that these procedures should not be performed in children.

 What are the complications of female genital cosmetic surgery?